Metropolitan Ballet Theatre’s 29th annual performance season will continue with a fun fairytale ballet:

 Alice in Wonderland

 Metropolitan Ballet Theatre presents a different full-length ballet each spring, and this year’s production of “Alice in Wonderland,” is sure to delight audiences of all ages!

-You’ll watch curious young Alice’s adventures with mischievous and comical characters like the White Rabbit, Mad Hatter, Duchess, the Cheshire Cat, the Caterpillar, the dancing roses, swirling cards, and the Queen of Hearts.
+You’ll watch curious young Alice’s adventures with mischievous and comical characters such as the White Rabbit, Mad Hatter, Duchess, the Cheshire Cat, Tweedle Dee and Tweedle Dum, the Caterpillar, the dancing roses, swirling cards, and the Queen of Hearts.

 Sat.
 March 17 – 12pm* & 4pm